JuliaGraphics/Luxor.jl/docs/src/tutorial/simple-animation.md

 Obviously, if you increase the range from 1:60 to, say, 1:300, you'll generate 300 drawings rather than 60, and the rotation will take longer and will be much smoother.
-Unless, of course, you change the framerate to be something other than the default `30`.
+Of course, you could change the framerate to be something other than the default `30`.

 ## 2: Combining scenes

 In the next example, we'll construct an animation that uses different scenes.

-Consider this animation, showing the sun's position for each hour of a 24 hour day.
-(It's only a model...)
+Consider this animation, showing the sun’s position for each hour of a 24 hour day.
+(It’s only a model...)

 ![sun24 animation](../assets/figures/sun24.gif)